Lagrange-Labs/worker/README.md

 # Deploy a Worker

 An AVS operator is expected to serve proving requests from Lagrange network by running a `Worker` binary.
 The Lagrange sequence sends through the `Gateway` tasks to workers containing all the necessary inputs to generate zkproofs.
-The worker continuously listens for such tasks and generate proofs accordingly.
+The worker continuously listens for such tasks and generates proofs accordingly.

 ![Worker](Lagrange.png)